 Effect of the moon cycle on breeding phenology

 To further understand if the lunar cycle is associated with the breeding phenology, we performed two statistical tests.
-To check for unimodal deviation we ran a Rayleigh’s test on 1000 datasets of moon phases on breeding season start and on peak dates.
-In both cases we obtained a non-significant p-value (0.37 [0.36 ; 0.39] and 0.15 [0.14 ; 0.16] respectively), indicating that we could not confidently reject the null-hypothesis of the data being uniformly distributed in the circular space.
-Also the outcome of the Hermans-Rasson test for multivariate deviations indicated that the null hypothesis could not be rejected for both start and peak breeding (p-value = 0.45 [0.44 ; 0.47] and 0.26 [0.25 ; 0.27] respectively).
+To check for unimodal deviation we ran a Rayleigh’s test on the moon phases on breeding season start and on peak dates.
+In both cases we obtained a non-significant p-value (0.27 and 0.08 respectively), indicating that we could not confidently reject the null-hypothesis of the data being uniformly distributed in the circular space.
+In addition, the outcome of the Hermans-Rasson test for multivariate deviations indicated that the null hypothesis could not be rejected for both start and peak breeding (p-value = 0.38 and 0.21 respectively).
+To further assess the robustness of our analysis to imperfect assignment of dates we ran both the Rayleigh’s and Hermans-Rasson test on 1000 simulated datasets of dates of start and peak breeding.
+The outcome is similar to the tests performed on the originally assigned dates.
+The p-values of the Rayleigh’s test were 0.36 [2.5th and 97.5th percentiles: 0.07 ; 0.80] and 0.16 [0.008 ; 0.60] respectively.
+The p-values for the Hermans-Rasson test on start and peak breeding were 0.43 [0.05 ; 0.90] and 0.25 [0.011 ; 0.78] respectively.
 This means that there was no clear pattern between lunar phases and the start of the breeding season or the peak breeding (Figure 3).